techreturners/006-fundamentals-bookshop-basket/README.md

 We've got a database (JSON array) of books that we sell and we've got a piece of code (**stockmanager.js**) that provides information about the books we have in stock.

 I think we're ready to create code that will allow people to add books in to their basket and in order to do this properly we can utilise our existing stock code.

-We'll also enhance our stockmanager code to allow us to replenish our stock of books.

 # Tasks